PrestaShop/prestashop-specs/back-office/orders/orders/Order Add/Add new Order.md

 - when I try to add the same product but paid, an error is displayed "Same product quantity is already in cart" and nothing is added.
 - If I have two gifted products (same product), and then I try to add the same product but paid, the two gifted products are replaced by only one gifted product (and no paid product).

-Expected behavior: the same behavior as above should occur:” All identical products (same product with the same ID, exact same combinations) should be put together even though some are paid, some others are free.
+Expected behavior: the same behavior as above should occur:” All identical products (same product with the same ID and the same combinations) should be put together even though some are paid, some others are free.
 In the end, when transforming the cart in order, all products are grouped together.”

 This means that when adding a product that is already in the cart, this should add one quantity to the product, and change the price accordingly.